List of Marjan Šarec: History

 On his electoral website, Šarec listed advocacy for public education and healthcare, environmental responsibility, intergenerational cooperation, transparency and meritocracy, and research and development as some of the integral components of his political vision.
 He also declared his unwavering support for abortion rights, called for tolerance of homosexuality, and linked true socialism with the social teachings of Jesus Christ.

 The party received 12.6% of the vote in the 2018 parliamentary election held on 3 June 2018, winning 13 seats in parliament.
 The party became the largest component of the Šarec government formed on 13 September 2018, in coalition with the SMC, Social Democrats, Party of Alenka Bratušek and Democratic Party of Pensioners of Slovenia.

 The LMS joined the Alliance of Liberals and Democrats for Europe Party on 9 November 2018.

-In the 2019 European election held on 26 May 2019, the LMS came in third place nationally, receiving 15.6% of the vote and electing two MEPs to the Renew Europe European Parlament group.
+In the 2019 European election held on 26 May 2019, the LMS came in third place nationally, receiving 15.6% of the vote and electing two MEPs to the Renew Europe European Parliament group.
+In the 2022 election the party won just 3.72% of the vote and did not elect any MPs to the National Assembly.
+It subsequently dissolved and joined the Freedom Movement, the social-liberal party of Prime Minister Robert Golob.

+It has been described as a valence populist party.